 Vilhelm Moberg Statue/Vilhelm Moberg Park - Dedicated September 7, 1996.
-King Carl XVI Gustaf and Queen Silvia Royal Visited, September 13, 1996.
-Sculptor: Ian Dudley, Lindstöm, MN.
+King Carl XVI Gustaf and Queen Silvia Royal Visit, September 13, 1996.
+Seasonal bathrooms.
+Sculptor: Ian Dudley, Lindstöm, MN, originally from Australia.

-Vilhelm Mobergs Lodging, 1948 visit - Moberg stayed in this hotel while researching for his four-part Emigrant novels.
-On the N.E.
-Corner of Old Towne Road and Lake Ave.
+Vilhelm Mobergs Lodging, 1948 visit - Moberg stayed in the Melander home hotel while doing research for his four-part Emigrant novels.
+On the N.E. corner of Old Towne Road and Lake Ave.
 29225 Old Towne Road.
 Private, view from street.

 Zion Ev.
 Lutheran Church organized May, 1874.
 Open all year.
 1-1/4 miles south of Highway 8 on Old Towne Road.
 28005 Old Towne Road.
 Ph: 651- 257-2713.

-Old Swedish Barn Quilt Trail As part of the Chisago Lakes Community Foundation's "Life is GREAT on Highway 8" initiative www.lifeisgreatonhighway8.com, local artists have painted Swedish Barn Quilt Designs for 40 locations along U.S. Hwy.
+Old Swedish Barn Quilt Trail The Chisago Lakes Community Foundation's "Life is GREAT on Highway 8" initiative (https://www.facebook.com/LifeIsGreatOnHighway8), local artists have painted Swedish Barn Quilt Designs along U.S. Hwy.
 8 from Chisago City to Taylors Falls.
-Self-guided tour.
-Info: www.clac-foundation.com and www.barnquiltsbyoaksy.com
+Self-guided brochure for touring.
+Find them all!
+Info: www.clac-foundation.com/news-events/swedish-barn-quilt-trail/

-Karl Oskar and Kristina Statue - Replica of the original statue in Karlshamn harbor, Sweden.
+Karl Oskar and Kristina Statue - Replica of the original statue in Karlshamn, Sweden.
 Karl Oskar Nilsson and his wife Kristina are ficticious characters in the Moberg novels.
 Kristina is looking back to her homeland of Sweden and Karl Oskar is looking forward to the new land, "Amerika!"
 Boulder from Duvemåla (Småland) Sweden.
 Visit 'The Chisago County Press' newspaper office and view the desk Vilhelm Moberg used in 1948.
 Ted Norelius, editor at the time, became good friends with Moberg.
-Their friendship lasted until Moberg's death, 8/8/1973.
 Ted was the grandson of Erik Norelius from Hassela, Sweden.

-Per Andersson, Daniel Lindström, Erik Norelius and Nellie Gustafson Statues - Sculptor, Ian Dudley, Lindström, unveiled four statues in 2013, honoring Swedish pioneers.
-The first was the Nellie Gustafson Statue.
-She was a mid-wife from Skåne, Sweden, and was one of many courageous Swedish immigrant women who came to this area.
-Her mid-wife kit is archived at the Chisago County Historical Society.
-Per Andersson (also known as Joris-Pelle Andersson), his half-brother Daniel Lindström and cousin Erik Norelius, all from Hassela, Sweden were also immortalized in bronze by Dudley --- Per Andersson brought 100 Swedes from Hassela to the Kichi-Saga area in 1850.
-He would be what we call the real-life Karl Oskar Nilsson.
-Nellie's statue is located at the Chisago Lakes Library on U.S. Hwy.
-8. The trilogy of the men are located on the north side of U.S. Hwy.
+Per Andersson, Daniel Lindström, Erik Norelius and Nellie Gustafson Statues - In 2013, sculptor, Ian Dudley, Lindström revealed four statues to honor Swedish pioneers.
+First, Nellie Gustafson, a mid-wife from Skåne, a courageous Swedish immigrant woman who came to the area.
+Her mid-wife kit is at the Chisago County Historical Society.
+Next, Per Andersson (Joris-Pelle Andersson), Per's half-brother Daniel Lindström and Erik Norelius, all from Hassela, Sweden.
+Per Andersson arrived in Taylors Falls, MN with 16 of the 100 Swedes from Hassela on April 23, 1851.
+A real-life Karl Oskar Nilsson.
+Nellie's statue is at the Chisago Lakes Library on U.S. Hwy.
+8. The men are located on the north side of U.S. Hwy.
 8 across from the Karl Oskar & Kristina Statue.(651) 257-1177.

 Fridhem, Home of Peace.
-Built in 1898 as a tourist home.
-In 1911 it became the home of Frank A. Larson, owner and editor of Svensk Amerikanska Tribunen published in Chicago, Illinois.
-On National Register of Historic Places.
-12625 Newell Avenue.
-Private Home, view from street.
+1898 tourist home.
+1911, the home of Frank A. Larson, editor of the Svensk Amerikanska Tribunen published in Chicago, IL.
+On Nat'l.Reg. of Historic Places.
+12625 Newell Ave.

-Allemansrätt Swedish Heritage and Wilderness Park - Translation: Swedish right to roam in the wilderness with a "Do Not Disturb or Destroy Nature" philosophy.
-The City of Lindström aquired the 90 acres of wilderness, wetlands on private Bull Lake with donations.
-Then purchased the land from the Ted and Violet Norelius estate, Concordia University, and the Eugene Anderson Family properties (64 acres/homesteaded in the 1800s).
-Wooded areas of oaks, maples and basswood trees, much the same as when the Swedish emigrants first came to the Chisago Lakes area.
+Allemansrätt Swedish Heritage and Wilderness Park/Anderson House - Translation: Swedish right to roam in the wilderness with a "Do Not Disturb or Destroy Nature" philosophy.
+The City of Lindström purchased 90 acres of wilderness on Bull Lake from the Ted and Violet Norelius estate, Concordia University, and the Eugene Anderson Family properties (64 acres/homesteaded in the 1800s).
+Wooded areas much the same as when the Swedish emigrants came to the Chisago Lakes area.
 Contact:City of Lindström: 651-257-0620.

 c.
-1879 Gustaf Anderson House - Gustaf came from Stockholm in 1864.
+1890 Gustaf Anderson House - Gustaf came from Stockholm in 1864.
 Participated in the Montana Gold Rush and struck it rich!
 He was known as "Guldgubben" (The Old Gold Man) On National Register of Historic Places.
-13045 Lake Blvd., Main St, 651-257-5310.
+13045 Lake Blvd., Main St, Now Gustaf's on Main Eatery!

 C.A.
 Victor House Charles A. Victor, from Småland, Sweden.
 Moved to Lindström in 1888, and in 1898 established the Medborgaren, "The Citizen," the first Chisago County Swedish language newspaper.
 Its circulation in the County was greater than the English version newspapers.
 On National Register of Historic Places.
 30495 Park Street.